pmonnin/ontology-statistics/README.md

 * _conf.json_: being a configuration file -- see next paragraph
 * _output_: being the prefix of all generated output files:
     * _output.json_: contains the main statistics
+    * _output-cycles.json_: contains the detected cycles in the ontology -- optional, see next paragraphs
     * _output-objects-per-class.csv_: contains the number of objects per class (asserted and inferred) -- optional, see next paragraphs
     * _output.gexf_: graph output to be opened with [Gephi](https://gephi.org/) -- optional, see next paragraphs